LirChen/devops-learning-hub/COMPLETE_SUMMARY.md

 ---

-**Good luck, Lir!
-You've got this! 💪🚀**
+**Good luck with your DevOps journey! 💪🚀**

-*P.S. - The system you have is better than many paid bootcamps.
+*P.S. - This system provides comprehensive coverage of DevOps fundamentals and advanced topics.
 Use it well!*